Zug: Kyburg foundation

-In around AD 600, Alemannic families and tribes immigrated to the area of present-day canton Zug.
-The name Blickensdorf, and place names with '- ikon' endings, prove this as the first Alemannic living space.
+In around AD 600, Alemannic families and tribes migrated to the area of present-day canton Zug.
+The name Blickensdorf, and place names with '-ikon' endings, prove this as the first Alemannic living space.
 The churches of Baar and Risch also date back to the early Middle Ages.
 The first written document on the area originates from the year 858, and refers to King Ludwig the German giving the farm Chama (Cham) to the Zürich Fraumünster convent.
 At this time, the area of present-day Zug belonged to completely different monastic and secular landlords, the most important of whom were the Habsburgs, and who, in 1264, inherited the Kyburg rights and remained a central political power until about 1400.

 In the course of the high medieval town construction, the settlement of Zug also received a town wall at some point after 1200.
 The town founders were probably the counts of Kyburg.
 The town, first mentioned in AD 1240, was called an "oppidum" in 1242 and a "castrum" in 1255.
 In 1273, it was bought by Rudolph of Habsburg from Anna, the heiress of Kyburg and wife of Eberhard, head of the cadet line of Habsburg.
 Through this purchase it passed into the control of the Habsburgs and was placed under a Habsburg bailiff.
 The Aeusser Amt or Outer District consisted of the villages and towns surrounding Zug, which each had their own Landsgemeinden but were ruled by a single Habsburg bailiff.
 Zug was important as an administrative center of the Kyburg and the Habsburg district, then as a local market place, and, thereafter, as a stage town for the transport of goods (particularly salt and iron) over the Hirzel hill towards Lucerne.